 Why Doesn’t My Cat Respond to its Name?

-For example, if your cat is named, “Ted”, it may think you are saying, “bed.”
-The cat may then approach its bed, or a preferred napping spot.
+Your cat may have mistaken its name for another command.
+For example, if your cat is named “Ted,” it may think you are saying, “bed.”
+The cat may then approach its bed or a preferred napping spot.

 If the cat’s name sounds similar to that of another pet or family member, it may think you’re addressing somebody else.
 In these instances, it is advisable to change your cat’s name to something unique and retrain it.

 If a senior cat suddenly stops responding to its name, it may be losing its hearing.
 Feline senses deteriorate with age, so you have to make a series of lifestyle adjustments to accommodate your cat.